IronTony/react-native-redux-toolkit-starter-app/README.md

 # React Native Redux Toolkit Start App  <!-- omit in toc -->

-> A React Native boilerplate app to bootstrap your next app wit Redux Toolkit and Saga!
+> A React Native boilerplate app to bootstrap your next app with Redux Toolkit and Saga!

 ## 🔥🔥🔥 Upgraded to the latest React-Native (> 0.69.x) with brand New Architecture (Fabric) 🔥🔥🔥